-PRIVATE MORTGAGE INSURANCE, OR PMI
+PRIVATE MORTGAGE INSURANCE (PMI)

-Insurance policy that protects a lender from potential risks when a homebuyer pays less than 20% for a down payment.
-Although the policy protects the lender and is typically selected by the lender, the homebuyer is responsible for the monthly payment.
+An insurance policy that protects a lender from potential risks when a homebuyer pays less than 20% for a down payment.
+Although the policy protects the lender and is typically selected by the lender, the Homebuyer is responsible for the monthly payment.